 Get A Place To Practice

 If possible, find a court where you can practice without anyone bothering you.
 It may be difficult to find one, but it’s also an important factor in improving your serves.

 Also, remember to keep roughly 20 – 30 shuttles with you so that your practice session is more efficient.
 If you have only a few shuttles, most of your time will be spent gathering them between shots.

 The quality of a short serve is determined by how low the shuttle passes over the net and how close it lands to the forecourt (near the short service line).
 There’s a simple exercise to improve your short serves, and you can use either a forehand or backhand short serve for this exercise.

 Tell a friend to hold a racket parallel and above the net and try to serve the shuttle in such a way that it passes through the gap between the net and the racket.
 Each time you manage to make it through, ask your friend to move the racket close to the net, to make it more challenging.

 For this serve, have your partner stand at the back of the opposite court (near the long service line) with his/her racket held high in the air.
 Your objective should be able to serve the shuttle so it flies over the racket and lands between the long service line and the baseline.
 It takes a lot of practice, but it’s quite simple once you get the hang of it.

-The importance of practice cannot be stressed enough, and to really master the art of service, it’s imperative that you train every day.
+The importance of practice cannot be stressed enough.
+To really master the art of service, it’s imperative that you train every day.
 Of course, there will be a certain point where you become disinterested in just serving.
 When this happens, it’s important to take a break or learn a new technique before returning to the task at hand.
 This way, you can break the monotony and you won’t get bored of practising serves.